-A course may be added up to 5 academic days after Registration day.
+A course may be added up to 5 academic days after classes begin.
 A course cannot be added after the Add Course deadline.
 See the Academic Dates page in this Calendar.
 Students should confer with their advisor before adding courses.